rigetti/pyquil/docs/source/intro.rst

 and the quantum case is that probabilistic states may just mask out ignorance.
 For example a coin is physically only 0 or 1 and the probabilistic view merely represents our ignorance about which it actually is. **This is not the case in quantum mechanics**.
-Assuming events cannot instantaneously influence one another, the quantum states --- as far as we know --- cannot mask any underlying state.
+Assuming events occuring at a distance from one another cannot instantaneously influence each other, the quantum states --- as far as we know --- cannot mask any underlying state.
 This is what people mean when they say that there is no `local hidden variable theory
 <https://en.wikipedia.org/wiki/Bell's_theorem>`_ for
 quantum mechanics.
 These probabilistic quantum states are as real as it
-gets: they don't describe our knowledge of the quantum system, they describe the physical reality of the system.
+gets: they don't just describe our knowledge of the quantum system, they describe the physical reality of the system.

 Some Code